 A cash reward for opening the account

-Some student bank accounts pay you interest on the money you have in your account.
+Some student bank accounts pay interest on the money you have in your account.

-This can earn you a little extra but only if you have a positive balance in your account.
-You may be able to get a better interest rate with a separate savings account instead.
+This can earn you a little extra but only if you have money in your account.
+However, you may be able to get a better interest rate with a separate savings account.

 Most student accounts require you to be: